lonelyplanet/spp_blog/_posts/2014-06-17-GitHub-Tips-n-Tricks.md

 ## Code comparison

-We already know `org/repo/compare` for creating a pull-request from a branch within GitHub but did you know there's more to it?
+You may already be familiar with using [http://github.com/<org>/<repo>/compare]() to create a pull-request from a branch, but it's also super useful for filtering commits.

-See what's changed in the last day
+**See what's changed in the last day**

-[https://github.com/lonelyplanet/rizzo/compare/master@{1.day.ago}...master](https://github.com/lonelyplanet/rizzo/compare/master@{1.day.ago}...master)
+Using git's date specifications `{5 minutes ago}` [https://github.com/lonelyplanet/rizzo/compare/master@{1.day.ago}...master](https://github.com/lonelyplanet/rizzo/compare/master@{1.day.ago}...master)

-Or what you're missing out on in your fork `org/repo/compare/{foreign-user}:{branch}...{own-branch}`
+**Or what you're missing out on in your fork** `org/repo/compare/{foreign-user}:{branch}...{own-branch}`

 [https://github.com/lonelyplanet/rizzo/compare/evantravers:master...master](https://github.com/lonelyplanet/rizzo/compare/evantravers:master...master)

+There's more [details on comparing commits on GitHub](https://help.github.com/articles/comparing-commits-across-time) as well as info on git's [date revisions](https://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html)

 ## Keyboard shortcuts